JustinLin905/py-text-studio/ReadMe.md

 Typing "save" in the main menu will store your active text expansions in the included `userShortcuts.txt` file.

-The user can exit the program and load their saved data later by typing "load" in the main menu.
+The user can load their saved data later by typing "load" in the main menu.
 This will activate previously saved text expansions and make them usable again in the current instance.

 ## help